Aloof-Barry/ApptTracker/README.txt

 JavaFX SDK 18.0.1
 MySQL-connector-java-8.0.29

-How to run the program: press run after JDK, JavaFX library, and MySQL connector are pathed to the program
+How to run the program:   Paths should be correctly set for the VM.
+Check the below steps if their is an issue

+File/Project Structure/ Libraries:    Set lib to path C:\Users\LabUser\Desktop\javafx-sdk-17.0.1\lib
+                                      Set MySQL Connector to C:\Users\LabUser\Desktop\mysql-connector-java-8.025\mysql-connector-java-8.0.25.jar

+File/ Settings/ Path Variables:       Set PATH_TO_FX to C:\Users\LabUser\Desktop\javafx-sdk-17.0.1\lib

+Ensure JDK 17.0.1 for Java 17 is selected in the Run/Debug Configurations screen for Main

 Additional Report: The additional report is reached by clicking the 'Customer Schedule' button found in the 'Reports' tab of the Home Screen.
 The report provides a choice box to select a customer.
 After selecting a